Emperor42/Condo-Management-System/readme.md

 7- clone your branch in that folder “ comp353CONsystem ” and you are good :)

+NOTE FOR FILE UPLOAD: You may need to change some directory permissions on your own machine to allow for file uploads to work, only needs to be done once.

 NOTES:
 -PLEASE DON'T DELETE FILES UNLESS WE ARE ACTIVLY HAVING A MEETING -CREATE FILES OR PUSH TO SEPERATE BRANCH IF YOU THINK THERE WILL BE A BIG CHANGE